2 friends, 8 bombs, 1 FBI informant.

 Katie Galloway has directed and produced numerous award winning films and series for PBS Frontline and POV, among others.
-Her feature documentary Prison Town, USA (POV 2007) called "documentary making at its best" by The San Francisco Chronicle and "intriguing" by The New York Times, was developed as a fiction series by IFC, for which she co-wrote the first 3 episodes.
+Her feature documentary Prison Town, USA (POV 2007) was called 'documentary making at its best' by The San Francisco Chronicle and 'intriguing' by The New York Times, and was developed as a fiction series by IFC, for which she co-wrote the first 3 episodes.
 Her critically acclaimed film Better This World (POV 2011) has won 3 top doc awards on this year's festival circuit.
 A 2010 Sundance Documentary Fellow and 2009/2010 HBO/FIND documentary fellow, Galloway taught documentary production at the Columbia Journalism School and now teaches Media Studies at U.C.
 Berkeley.

 Kelly Duane De La Vega

 Kelly Duane de la Vega is an award-winning documentary director and producer, 2009-2010 HBO/FIND Fellow and 2010 Sundance Documentary Fellow.
-Her feature documentaries have been shown in of film festivals around the world and broadcast on PBS stations and on the Documentary Channel.
+Her feature documentaries have been shown at film festivals around the world and broadcast on PBS stations and on the Documentary Channel.
 Her Emmy nominated Monumental: David Brower's Fight for Wild America opened theatrically nationwide and was selected by the New York Film Society to screen at Lincoln Center.
-Called "stylish and substantial" by Variety and "inspiring" by The New York Times, the film is part of the curriculum in more than 50 universities worldwide.
+Called 'stylish and substantial' by Variety and 'inspiring' by The New York Times, the film is part of the curriculum in more than 50 universities worldwide.
 Duane de la Vega's most recent documentary Better This World (POV 2011) premiered at SXSW and has been awarded Best Documentary by both San Francisco International Film Festival and Sarasota Film Festival.
 Duane de la Vega has produced short format web and television content for the Discovery Channel and Planet Green, among others.
-She recently produced two television series for IFC focusing on emerging and innovative artists.
+She recently produced two television series for IFC, focusing on emerging and innovative artists.